ArduPilot/ardupilot_wiki/common/source/docs/common-loading-chibios-firmware-onto-pixhawk.rst

 - press the **Connect** button
 - after parameters are downloaded, the HUD should update as you tilt the board

-More details on connecting a GCS to the flight controller are described :ref:`here <common-connect-mission-planner-autopilot>`.
+More details on connecting a GCS to the autopilot are described :ref:`here <common-connect-mission-planner-autopilot>`.

 [copywiki destination="copter,plane,rover,planner"]